Skip to main content

 Chew an aspirin if advised by a paramedic.

 If you have angina medication, take one puff of your GTN spray.
 Wait five minutes.
-If symptoms continue, take another puff.
-Wait five minutes.
-If you still have symptoms, treat as a heart attack.
-Call 111 and ask for an ambulance.
+If symptoms continue, take another puff and wait five minutes.
+If you still have symptoms, treat it as a heart attack.
+Call 111 for an ambulance.

 Minutes matter

-Too many New Zealanders die or live with permanent disability through lack of awareness of heart attack signs and symptoms and delays in seeking medical help.
-Doctor Gerard Devlin, Medical Director, Heart Foundation and Doctor Tony Smith Medical Director of St John talk about warning signs and the importance of seeking medical attention if you think you are having a heart attack.
-If you have any of these symptoms longer than 10 minutes dial 111 now.
+Too many New Zealanders die or live with permanent disability through lack of awareness of heart attack signs and delays in seeking medical help.
+Dr Gerry Devlin, Medical Director of the Heart Foundation, and Dr Tony Smith, Deputy Medical Director of St John, talk about warning signs and the importance of seeking medical help if you think you are having a heart attack.
+If you have any of these symptoms call 111 immediately.

 Is it possible to have another heart attack?

-Download a copy of the warning signs poster to find out what other warning signs to look for and what to do if you have another heart attack.
+Download a copy of the heart attack warning signs poster to find out what other warning signs to look for.

 Women and heart attack warning signs

-People with diabetes can develop damage to their nerves (neuropathy).
 If the nerves supplying your heart are damaged, you may not feel the usual pain if your heart muscle becomes short of oxygen.
-If you're living with diabetes, you must rely on other warning signs such as:
+This is more common in people living with diabetes.
+If you have diabetes, consider other heart attack warning signs such as:

 • shortness of breath